 24-Hour nurse line

 Trained licensed nurses are available by telephone at 1-800-556-1555, 24 hours a day, 7 days a week to answer routine questions about your health, or questions about a specific medical situation, condition or concern.
-However, these nurses cannot diagnose medical conditions, prescribe medication or give specific medical instruction.
+However, these nurses cannot diagnose medical conditions, prescribe medication or give specific medical instruction; all at no cost to you.
 Topics discussed during your call may include services and expenses not covered under the Plan.

 The nurse may refer you to a Health Advocate for a more detailed conversation if you face a health risk or serious medical condition.

-The Health Advocate Program provides direct support to you, your family, and your treating physician(s) in the management of specific health care needs.
+The Health Advocate Program provides direct support to you, your family, and your treating physician(s) in the management of specific health care needs, at no cost to you.
 The Health Advocate staff consists of registered nurses, supported by a medical director.
 Once you begin working with a Health Advocate, the nurse will work personally with you as long as you need support.